wndhydrnt/saturn-bot/docs/user_guides/webhook.md

 2.  `filters` allow to further select the webhook(s) that trigger a task by inspecting the body of the webhook.
     Each filter is a [`jq`](https://jqlang.org) expression.
     [Webhook events and payloads](https://docs.github.com/en/webhooks/webhook-events-and-payloads) documents payloads of webhook events.
+3. Optionally, extract data from the webhook payload and add it as data to the scheduled run.
+    The key is the key to set in the data of the run.
+    The value is a [`jq`](https://jqlang.org) expression that extracts the data.

 ## GitLab